KirtirDas/Airbnb_Seattle_Datablog/README.md

 # Airbnb_Seattle_Datablog
 Airbnb_Seattle_Datablog Project

-Analysis from Airbnb, Seattle listing data for gaining some business related insights as a homeowner

 Airbnb Project
 This project is one of the several other hands-on practice projects carried out as a part of the Data Science Nano Degree (DSND) program.
 In this project he Airbnb, Seattle data is explored to gain business related insights.

 1. Installations
-The required libraries for running the code within Jupiter notebook are part of the Anaconda distribution for Python 3.6.2.
+The required libraries for running the code within Jupiter notebook are part of the Anaconda distribution for Python 3.6.
 Following libraries were used:

 pandas
 numpy